Michael Goguen: Philanthropy

 Goguen funds a nonprofit air rescue service, Two Bear Air Rescue, based at Glacier Park International Airport.
 The nonprofit also helps wildlife researchers track grizzly bear movements.

-In 2017, Goguen founded Two Bear Therapeutic Riding, a nonprofit organization providing equine-assisted development programs for those with special needs.
+In 2017, Goguen founded Two Bear Therapeutic Riding Center, a nonprofit organization providing equine-assisted development programs for those with special needs.

 Matthew Marshall fraud and allegations

 A civil lawsuit filed by four former employees led by Matthew Anthony Marshall in February 2021 accused Goguen of racketeering and made wild accusations about Goguen's relationships with women.
 The case was declared to lack merit by Judge Donald Molloy and dismissed with prejudice in May 2022.
 Marshall is currently serving jail time in federal prison for money laundering, income tax evasion, and defrauding Goguen in their joint venture.

-In November 2022, New York published a piece that examined Marshall's con and the claims against Goguen.
-Interviews with witnesses and alleged victims undermined Marshall’s claims and Marshall attempted to use the media against Goguen.
+In November 2022, New York published a piece by investigative journalist Ken Silverstein that was researched over 18 months.
+Silverstein examined Marshall's con and his claims against Goguen.
+Silverstein discovered that while Goguen gave cash gifts worth millions of dollars to over 30 women and frequently sent Marshall text messages about having casual sex with women he met in strip clubs, interviews with witnesses and alleged victims undermined Marshall’s outlandish claims.
+Silverstein then went on to write about Marshall's campaign to weaponize the media against Goguen.
+“One of the strategies Marshall seemed to have in mind was to recruit a credulous journalist -- that would later be me [Silverstein], apparently -- who would faithfully repeat the claims from the civil lawsuit against Goguen."